vixilestudios/blog/_posts/2025-10-18-beatascend-is-alive.md

   -webkit-text-fill-color: transparent;
   font-weight: bold;
 ">BeatAscend</span>!
-(Just… not many updates on this blog page, we’re sorry for that!)
+(Just... not many updates on this blog page, we’re sorry for that!)

 We wanted to highlight a few things about what’s in the works: a big overhaul has taken place.
 And we have decided to revamp some parts of BeatAscend from scratch.
 We will go into more specifics about that in other blogs.